hashicorp/hcp-terraform-operator/docs/api-reference.md

 Agent Token is a secret token that a Terraform Cloud Agent is used to connect to the Terraform Cloud Agent Pool.
+In `spec` only the field `Name` is allowed, the rest are used in `status`.
 More infromation:   - https://developer.hashicorp.com/terraform/cloud-docs/agents

 _Appears in:_
 - [AgentPoolSpec](#agentpoolspec)